 Edgar Allen Poe is a mystery still being uncovered.
 Amazon has a wonderful inside track on his work with this book

-Countless individuals simply say job well done and admit someone is moving in the right direction with the work created.
+Countless individuals simply give a verbal pat for a job well done.
+A simple admission to someone is all it takes.
+Imagine acknowledging a person is moving in the right direction with the work created.
 Sharing a thumb up for success means a lot to most.
 The opposite is also sometimes true.
 Warn if a wrong turn is being made, while still having something nice to say.

 Where did the time go?
 Most admit time constraints never allow this to take place.

 There is something to be said for wisdom.
 Any writer working in the profession for a while and fairly successful has an obligation to read this info.
 There are times when stopping to smell the roses and sharing a kind word with fellow man is a terrific way to spend time.